AzureAD/microsoft-authentication-library-for-js/roadmap.md

 # Roadmap

-The MSAL.js team's roadmap is presented as near-term, mid-term, & long-term to give a people a better idea of what we are currently working on, what is up next for us, and what we are considering for the future.
-These are not guarenteed timelines, but insight into the team's current direction.
+The MSAL.js team's roadmap is presented as near-term, mid-term, & long-term to give you a better idea of what we are currently working on, what is up next for us, and what we are considering for the future.
+These are not guaranteed timelines, but instead intended to provide insight into the team's current direction.
 The roadmap is focused on big features or focus areas; it may not call out each individual work item that is added to the library.

 If you have feedback or suggestions on our roadmap, please let us know.